PIReTship/bookdata-tools/docs/implementation/layout.md

     cargo run help

-Or through Python:

-    python run.py --rust help

-The `run.py` script with the `--rust` option sets up some environment variables to ensure that the Rust code builds correctly inside a Conda environment, and also defaults to using a release build (`cargo run` uses debug builds by default).
-All DVC pipeline stages use `run.py` to run the Rust tools.
+The programs are run through `cargo run` in `--release` mode; the [`bd.cmd`](pipeline.md#bd.cmd) jsonnet function automates this, so we only need to specify the subcommand and its options in our pipeline definitions.

 For writing new commands, there is a lot of utility code under `src`.
-Consult the
-{{< rust-mod Rust API documentation <bookdata> >}} for further details.
+Consult the [Rust API documentation](/apidocs/bookdata/) for further details.

 The Rust code makes extensive use of the [polars][], [arrow2][], and [parquet2][] crates for data analysis and IO.  [arrow2_convert][] is used to